 Choosing The Best Settings For Your Broadcast (FPS, Bitrate, Resolution)

-When live-streaming, if the overall quality of a video is not up to standards, viewer count will instantly begin to drop.
+It is necessary to adjust the best settings for your broadcast before live-streaming.
+If the overall quality of a video is not up to standards, viewer count will instantly begin to drop.
 Viewers generally prefer having a stable stream of high-quality video that looks crisp, does not stutter, and most importantly, does not pause.
 This article is a guide on how the bitrate, resolution, and FPS should be set up in order to offer the best quality stream with little to no buffering.
 When prioritizing, a streamer must always focus on a stable and uninterrupted stream before tinkering with the video quality that could possibly cause a frame rate drop.

 Check Your Internet Connection

-First off, the internet connection needs to be addressed.
+The first part of setting up the best settings for your broadcast, the internet connection needs to be addressed.
 You will not be using the maximum capacity of your connection but rather just the half of it.
 This will guarantee a reliable stream that is not subject to buffering.
 Using our speed tester, run an internet speed test.

 Your result should look similar to this: